Lara-Simonetti/Lara-Simonetti/README.md

 ## 🌱 Projects Overview
 ### [Argentine Museums](https://github.com/Lara-Simonetti/argentine-museums)
 This is a simple Single Page Application developed in Angular!
-It sources museum information from a [public API provided by the Argentine government](https://www.cultura.gob.ar/api/v2.0/) and lets the user navigate across museums.
+It sources museum information from a [public API provided by the Argentine government](https://www.cultura.gob.ar/api/v2.0/) and lets the user navigate this information.
 ### [Asana Workflow Assigner](https://github.com/Lara-Simonetti/asana-workflow-assigner)
 This script automates assigning subtasks in Asana to users based on their roles!
 ### [Simple Visual Regression Testing Report](https://github.com/Lara-Simonetti/simple-vrt-report)